mahirsowad3/Auction-House-Website/README.md

 1. Click the "Publish Item" button on an inactive item to make it active.
 2. Ensure the BidEndDate is later than the current date and time.
+3. If active items have associated bids or have been bought, a table with the related information will be shown.

 #### Unpublish Item